 The notice can require the noisy activities to be restricted to certain times of the day or certain days.
 If the notice is not complied with, the council can issue a fine or prosecute.
 People who receive a notice can appeal against it.

 You can take action independently of the local council or other regulator by applying for a noise abatement order under section 268 of the POEO Act.
 This involves taking you neighbour to court.
 If the court is satisfied that the neighbour is causing an offensive noise or that the noise is likely to recur, it may order them to stop the noise or prevent a recurrence.
 If the person fails to comply with the order, they could be prosecuted.
 The person responsible for causing the noise can appeal against the order.
 The wise thing to do before you attempt this sort of action is to seek legal advice.

 Remember keeping a record by way of a diary can be vital in gaining a successful prosecution.

-Update for NSW tenants: A recent decision in the NSW Local Court in the case - Jean Whittlam v Sara Hannah & John Hannah Downing Centre Local Court 63913/11 – means that landlords can now be held responsible for noise being made by noisy tenants.
+Update for NSW tenants: A recent decision in the NSW Local Court in the case - Jean Whittlam v Sara Hannah & John Hannah Downing Centre Local Court 63913/11 ? means that landlords can now be held responsible for noise being made by noisy tenants.
 Mrs Whittlam took proceedings against the owners of the unit for orders pursuant to section 268(4) of the Protection of the Environment Operations Act 1997.
 The magistrate found that, in this case, the landlord was a person contributing to the noise of the occupier.
-See these links for more information Sydney Morning Herald, Flat Chat, Owners Bewhare of Noisy Tenants.
+See these links for more information Sydney Morning Herald, Owners Beware of Noisy Tenants.